Nainik2509/Vuexy-React-Next-Js/docs/guide/layout/get-layout.md

 ## Custom Layout

-Refer to the code below to create a blog like layout:
+Refer to the code below to create a blog layout:

 ```jsx
 import { ReactNode } from 'react'